 <h2>Overview </h2>

-The four window view is the heart of the MITK image viewing.
-The standard layout is three 2D windows and one 3D window, with the axial window in the top left quarter, the sagittal window in the top right quarter, the coronal window in the lower left quarter and the 3D window in the lower right quarter.
+The Four Window View is the heart of the MITK image viewing.
+The standard layout consists of three 2D windows and one 3D window, with the axial window in the top left quarter, the sagittal window in the top right quarter, the coronal window in the lower left quarter and the 3D window in the lower right quarter.
 The different planes form a crosshair that can be seen in the 3D window.

-Once you select a point within the picture, informations about it are displayed at the bottom of the screen.
+Once you select a point within the picture, information about it is displayed at the bottom of the screen.

 <h2>Navigation </h2>

-Left click in any of the 2D windows centers the crosshair on that point.
-Pressing the right mouse button and moving the mouse <B>zooms</B> in and out.
-By scrolling with the mouse wheel you can <B>navigate through</B> the slices of the active window and pressing the mouse wheel while moving the mouse <B>pans</B> the image section.
+Left click in any of the 2D windows to center the crosshair on that point.
+Press the right mouse button and move the mouse to <B>zoom</B> in and out.
+Scroll with the mouse wheel to <B>navigate through</B> the slices of the active window.
+Press and hold the mouse wheel while moving the mouse to <B>pan</B> the image section.

-In the 3D window you can <B>rotate</B> the object by pressing the left mouse button and moving the mouse, <B>zoom</B> either with the right mouse button as in 2D or with the mouse wheel, and <B>pan</B> the object by moving the mouse while the mouse wheel is pressed.
+In the 3D window you can <B>rotate</B> the object by pressing and holding the left mouse button while moving the mouse. <B>Zoom</B> either with the right mouse button as in the 2D window or with the mouse wheel. <B>Pan</B> the object by moving the mouse while keeping the mouse wheel pressed.
 Placing the cursor within the 3D window and holding the "F" key allows <B>free flight</B> into the 3D view.

 <h2>Customizing</h2>

 By moving the cursor to the upper right corner of any window you can activate the window menu.
-It consists of three buttons.
+It consists of three buttons (left:crosshair button, middle: fullscreen button, right:layout button).

 \imageMacro{MITKUserManual_CrosshairModes.png,"Crosshair",8.72}

-The crosshair button allows you toggle the crosshair, reset the view and change the behaviour of the planes.
+The crosshair button allows you to toggle the crosshair, to reset the view and to change the behaviour of the planes.

-Activating either of the rotation modes allows you to rotate the planes visible in a 2D window by moving the mouse cursor close to them and click and dragging once it changes to indicate that rotation can be done.
+Activating either of the rotation modes allows you to rotate the planes visible in one of the 2D windows.
+To apply the rotation, move the mouse cursor close to one of the planes press and hold the left mouse button and drag the plane by moving your mouse.

 The swivel mode is recommended only for advanced users as the planes can be moved freely by clicking and dragging anywhere within a 2D window.

-The middle button expands the corresponding window to fullscreen within the four window view.
+The fullscreen button expands the corresponding window to fullscreen within the Four Window View.

 \imageMacro{MITKUserManual_ViewsChoices.png,"Layout Choices",5.19}

-The right button allows you to choose between many different layouts of the four window view to use the one most suited to your task.
+The layout button allows you to choose another layout for the Four Window View that suits your task better.

 <div align="center"><h1>Menu</h1></div>